gaprados/gaprados/README.md

 ### Hi there 👋

 - 🔭 I’m a Software Developer @ [Willz](https://www.willz.cars/)
-- 🌱 I’m always improving my frontend skills, but currently focusing in backand and mobile too!
+- 🌱 I’m always improving my frontend skills, but currently focusing in backend and mobile too!
 - 📫 Find me at:

 <div>